Tom Blomqvist: Formula E (2017–2021)

 Blomqvist during qualifying for the 2018 Punta del Este ePrix.

 2017–18 season

-He participated in the 2017–18 Formula E season with the MS&AD Andretti Formula E team.
+Blomqvist participated in the 2017–18 Formula E season with the MS&AD Andretti Formula E team.
 This caused some confusion as he was confirmed by the official FIA entry list, rather than an announcement by the team.
 He made his debut at Marrakesh ePrix, replacing Kamui Kobayashi.
 His teammate was António Félix da Costa, who had raced in Formula E since the inaugural 2014–15 season (with Team Aguri for 2014–15).
-Despite a strong debut in Marrakesh, finishing in 8th position, his results were not considered good enough by the team & he was replaced with Stéphane Sarrazin for the final four races of the season.
+Despite a strong debut in Marrakesh, finishing in eighth position, his results were not considered good enough by the team & he was replaced with Stéphane Sarrazin for the final four races of the season.
 Blomqvist returned to the Formula E paddock for the 2019 Berlin ePrix, where he acted as a TV pundit, in place of the regular Dario Franchitti, who was attending the 2019 Indy 500.